ietf-wg-cellar/flac-specification/flac.md

 - `Blocking` (see [section on Blocking](#blocking)).
 The input is split up into many contiguous blocks.

 - `Interchannel Decorrelation` (see [section on Interchannel Decorrelation](#interchannel-decorrelation)).
-In the case of stereo streams, the FLAC format allows for transforming the left-right signal into a mid-side signal to remove redundancy, if there is any.
-Besides coding as left-right and mid-side, it is also possible to code left-side and side-right, whichever ordering results in the highest compression.
+In the case of stereo streams, the FLAC format allows for transforming the left-right signal into a mid-side signal, a left-side signal or a side-right signal to remove redundancy between channels.
 Choosing between any of these transformation is done independently for each block.

 - `Prediction` (see [section on Prediction](#prediction)).
 To remove redundancy in a signal, a predictor is stored for each subblock or its transformation as formed in the previous step.
 A predictor consists of a simple mathematical description that can be used, as the name implies, to predict a certain sample from the samples that preceded it.
 As this prediction is rarely exact, the error of this prediction is passed to the next stage.
 The predictor of each subblock is completely independent from other subblocks.
 Since the methods of prediction are known to both the encoder and decoder, only the parameters of the predictor need be included in the compressed stream.
 If no usable predictor can be found for a certain subblock, the signal is stored uncompressed and the next stage is skipped.